nnhnam/SmartSignage/README.md

 Problems page gives tenants a possibility to vote up all the important issues in the building, and feedback works the same way as the "smiley face system" in cafeterias and shops.
 Not accurate, but quick and effective.

-Our github has an example of how, if AYY were to implement a fault report in Domo system, it could be easily collected and processed to a small database, and then go directly to the screens.
+Our Github has an example of how, if AYY were to implement a fault report in Domo system, it could be easily collected and processed to a small database, and then go directly to the screens.

 ## Advantages

 We've created an idea that can be used by AYY in any form they like.
-The reflexive surface is cheap and cool.
+The reflexive surface is very affordable and gives a futuristic feeling.
 The dark theme helps reducing the power consumption of the signage.
 The design itself works whether they get slightly expensive touchscreens or not: that's why our mockup is operated only by the buttons on the bottom.
 If needed, they can be easily transferred to a small tablet or phone - and the company doesn't have to spend loads of money.